foldda/rda/README.md

 [^2]: A more detailed explanation of RDA encoding rule can be found in this repo's wiki.

-## The Targeted Problem
+## The Problem To Address

-Isolated, independently running programs, such as between a browser applet and its service-hosting remote server, or between an IoT device and its control console, often need to exhange data over the network in a collabration.
-Reliable cross-program data exchange as such are often more complex and more difficult to build, as these programs may have incompatible data models due to their different business requirements.
-Normally it requires building custom pipelines on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipelines to do the schema conversion.
+Isolated, independently running programs, such as a browser applet and its service-hosting remote server, or an IoT device and its control console, often need to exhange data over the network in a collabration.
+Reliable cross-program data exchange as such are often more difficult to build, as these programs may have incompatible data models due to their separate development and different business requirements.
+Normally it requires building custom, dedicated pipelines to connect the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipelines to do the schema conversion.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>